dmijatovic/next-styled-ts/README.md

 ## Enable absolute imports

-Add baseUrl definition to point to root of the project.
+Add baseUrl definition in tsconfig.json to point to the root of the project.

 ```tsconfig.json
 {